LeoFarPal/portfolio/README.md

 # portfolio
-My portfolio, created for start2impact university
+My portfolio, created for and thanks to start2impact university